Infinity Parser: Layout Aware Reinforcement Learning for Scanned Document Parsing: Introduction

-To address these limitations, we propose layoutRL, the first end-to-end reinforcement-learning framework that makes document parsers explicitly layout-aware, and construct a new dataset, as shown in Figure \ref{fig:example_case}.
-Specially, first, to overcome the generalization gap caused by the mismatch between pretraining objectives and structural understanding, we incorporate verifiable rewards~\cite{shen2025vlm,liu2024deepseek,shao2024deepseekmath,zheng2025easyr1} that provide document-level supervision beyond token-level signals, encouraging the model to learn transferable structural representations.
-Second, to mitigate structural hallucination under complex layouts, we design Edit Distance Reward~\cite{levenshtein1966binary} and Layout Parsing Reward signals, including count and order that enforce fine-grained alignment between predictions and ground-truth layouts, improving layout coherence.
-Additionally, to train our RL model we construct Infinity-Doc-55K, a 55 K-document corpus providing large-scale, high-quality supervision.
+To address the challenge of effectively applying RL algorithms to document parsing tasks and the lack of large-scale, high-quality data in industry to support this training process, we propose LayoutRL, the first end-to-end reinforcement learning framework for layout-aware document parsing, and construct Infinity-Doc-400K, a large-scale dataset.
+Specifically, our approach does not rely on explicit reasoning processes, but rather treats the entire document parsing result as the final answer and guides model learning through carefully designed reward mechanisms.
+We introduce verifiable rewards~\citep{shen2025vlm,liu2024deepseek,shao2024deepseekmath,zheng2025easyr1}, which consist of Edit Distance Reward~\citep{levenshtein1966binary} and Layout Parsing Reward signals, enforcing fine-grained alignment between predictions and ground-truth layouts and providing document-level supervision beyond token-level signals to encourage the model to learn transferable structural representations.
+Additionally, we construct a 400K-document corpus providing large-scale, high-quality supervision.
 It combines (1) high-fidelity synthetic scanned document parsing data—generated via HTML templates and browser rendering—and (2) expert-filtered real-world samples, pseudo-labeled through a cross-model agreement pipeline to capture genuine layout diversity.
-Finally, we train a vision-language-model–based parser, Infinity-Parser, achieves state-of-the-art results across English and Chinese benchmarks—covering OCR, table and formula extraction, and reading-order detection—and consistently outperforms both specialist pipelines and leading vision-language models.
+Built on this dataset, we train Infinity-Parser, an end-to-end VLM-based parser that directly outputs structured document representations.

+To demonstrate the effectiveness of our approach, we conduct extensive experiments across multiple document parsing benchmarks.
+Results in Figure~\ref{fig:example1223xx} show that while SFT achieves strong paragraph-level accuracy, its page-level performance struggles to improve as data size increases, reflecting its tendency to memorize surface patterns rather than model the hierarchical dependencies between document structures and elements.
+In contrast, our layout-aware reinforcement learning method significantly outperforms SFT in page-level accuracy, while maintaining competitive paragraph-level performance.
+These findings demonstrate that verifiable, layout-aware rewards enable models to move beyond simple token imitation, achieving consistent improvements in both local detail fidelity and global structural understanding, thereby establishing a more robust paradigm for document parsing.
+Moreover, our method also exhibits strong generalization to unseen task types in downstream applications.
+Finally, our method, Infinity-Parser, achieves new state-of-the-art results on four diverse benchmarks—OmniDocBench, olmOCR, PubTabNet, and FinTabNet—highlighting its effectiveness and strong cross-domain generalization.

 We make the following contributions: